Why you might want to talk

 - don’t want to be seen as morbid

-Don’t assume that you don’t need to have the conversation because your relative thinks they don’t have anything to leave in a will or they have a particular faith so they’ll want to have a certain sort of funeral.
+Don’t assume that you don’t need to have the conversation, for example because they think they don’t have anything to leave in a will, or they have a particular faith so they’ll want to have a certain sort of funeral.
+It’s easy to overlook things or make wrong assumptions, so it’s good to talk things through to make sure you have a clear understanding of what they want.
+Discussing things out loud can be helpful for your relative too, as they may be unsure of exactly what they want for themselves.

-- relief of knowing that their wishes have been documented
+- they'll have the relief of knowing that their wishes have been documented

-- you will know what they want and needn’t fear getting it wrong
+- you will know what they want and won't have to worry about getting it wrong

 How to start the conversation

-Use triggers - talk about something that’s happened to someone you know, TV programmes or news items.
-Ask leading questions such as:
+You might not know how to begin talking about end-of-life planning.
+Use triggers to introduce the subject – talk about something that’s happened to someone you know, TV programmes or news items.
+Ask questions that encourage your relative to think about what they truly want:

 What to consider